Kimarik94/Pharmacy-Manager-Application/README.md

 It will be necessary for correct data visualization inside the app.
-Please note that pool of connections i used was on local machine. db.url = jdbc:postgresql://localhost:5432/pharmacydb
+Please note that pool of connections i used was on local machine. db.url = jdbc:postgresql://localhost:5432/pharmacydb db.user = "your login" db.password = "your password"
+P.S.
+My own data,which i used during creation the app, i prefer not to show.

 After running the app, firstly You will see the autentification form.
 There are two roles (admin/pharmacist).
 Of course with different realization the functionality.